 Having a home inspected before you make an offer is a smart way to avoid costly problems down the road.
 Many lenders also require an inspection as a condition of the loan.

 A home inspector will look at the home from top to bottom, providing a detailed condition report.
-Depending on the size of the structure, an inspection can range from $200 to $470, according to Home Advisor.
+Depending on the size of the structure, an inspection can range from around $300 to $500, according to Home Advisor.

 Based on the home’s location, a radon test or mold test may also be required.
-Radon testing runs about $165 and mold testing can be from $300 to $1,000 depending on a number of factors.
+Radon testing runs for between $145 and $700, and mold testing can be from $300 to $1,000 depending on a number of factors.

-Since there are so many variables that can impact the cost of homeowner’s insurance, it’s wise to consult carriers in your region who can provide an accurate estimate.
-Living in a flood plain, hurricane or tornado area, or region known for earthquakes can require you to carry additional kinds of coverage known as riders or supplemental policies.
+Many variables can impact the cost of homeowner’s insurance, so it’s wise to consult carriers in your region who can provide an accurate estimate.
+Living in a floodplain, hurricane- or tornado-prone area, or a region known for earthquakes can all require you to carry additional kinds of coverage known as riders or supplemental policies.
 Any riders or supplemental coverage you purchase will also increase your bill.